 UKCloud has announced significant progress in designing and building the first high assurance cloud platform for the UK's most critical and sensitive systems classified at SECRET.

-‘UKCLoudX’ is entirely UK-sovereign and will be hosted in accredited government-grade UK data centres provided by ARK, operated exclusively within the UK and powered by infrastructure from Cisco Systems.
+‘UKCLoudX' is entirely UK-sovereign and will be hosted in accredited government-grade UK data centers provided by ARK, operated exclusively within the UK and powered by infrastructure from Cisco Systems.
 The system is due to be launched in mid 2018.

 The UK Prime Minister unveiled the Fusion Doctrine in the recently published National Security Capability Review (NSCR).
 The doctrine explains a new national security approach to orchestrating the capabilities of every part of government and its agencies to rise to the challenge of rapidly evolving national security threats.

 UKCloud's significant investment supports the new Fusion Doctrine by creating a platform that enables Defence and National Security agencies to share insights and evolve collective capabilities to address the intensifying and diversifying threats to the country.